gotsunami/charon/SPECS.md

 ## 1. Overview

-AMIGO LIA (Langage Intermédiaire d’Abstraction) is a simple data model abstraction language.
+Charon LIA (Langage Intermédiaire d’Abstraction) is a simple data model abstraction language.
 Primarily this specification defines several keywords and the structures to define models, constraints and relationships.
 It uses YAML as data format.
 It is designed to be simple!

 ## 2. Conventions